Integrated dishwashers are designed to blend into your kitchen cabinetry and look like a cupboard

 Can you replace an integrated dishwasher with another model?

-Save for the disruption of your kitchen aesthetic, replacing an integrated machine with a different type of dishwasher should be pretty straightforward.
+Save for the disruption to your kitchen aesthetic, replacing an integrated machine with a different type of dishwasher should be pretty straightforward.

 One thing to be aware of, though, is that your new model might be too tall to fit in the space left by your integrated unit, especially if you’re choosing a freestanding configuration.